 About Equinor UK

-Equinor UK Ltd (Equinor), formerly Statoil (U.K.) Ltd is an oil and gas company that explores, develops, markets and supplies natural gas and crude oil.
-The company’s activities include offshore wind, upstream operations, natural gas trading and crude oil sales.
+Equinor UK Ltd (Equinor), formerly Statoil (U.K.) Ltd is an oil and gas company that develops, markets and supplies natural gas and crude oil.
 It carries out offshore operations to develop various offshore wind technologies and projects.
-Statoil UK’s wind projects include Sheringham Shoal wind farms, Dogger Bank offshore wind project, Hywind Scotland Pilot Park and Dudgeon wind farms.
+The company's activities include offshore wind, upstream operations, natural gas trading and crude oil sales.
+Statoil UK's wind projects include Sheringham Shoal wind farms, Dogger Bank offshore wind project, Hywind Scotland Pilot Park and Dudgeon wind farms.
 The company owns oil and gas properties in the UK continental shelf.
 It trades and markets gas to industrial customers across Europe.
 The company operates through its office located in Aberdeen, the UK.
-Equinor is a subsidiary of Statoil ASA and headquartered in London, the UK..
+Equinor is a subsidiary of Statoil ASA and headquartered in London, the UK.